mengzhichen/PHY982-report/README.md

 5. Sensitivity of part 2 included.
 I've used pna.png, pnr.png, and pnV.png in the report.
 These plots were generated from the "Reactions - HW2 Sensitivity.ipynb" iPython notebook file.

 6. Combine all the parts and finalize.

+7. Further modification for part 1.  #1.
+Add solid sphere example for form factor.  #2.
+Give expectations for varying radius parameters.
+Covergence need to be added for part 1.